codemismatch/rubylearning/README.md

 1. **Discovery** – Markdown files in `content/` are parsed, frontmatter extracted, and canonical metadata derived (slug, permalink, date, tags, layout).
 2. **Indexing** – Before rendering, Typophic walks the entire content tree to build collections for each section, chronological archives (`site.archives`), and tag taxonomies (`site.tags`).
 Themes can iterate these data structures to render listings.
 3. **Rendering** – Markdown is transformed to HTML with a lightweight renderer, then wrapped in ERB layouts.
 Layout inheritance is supported via frontmatter (`layout: parent`).
+   - Pages can also be expressed as `.html`, `.html.erb`, or `.erb`.
+Typophic detects the extension, runs ERB when needed (honouring the frontmatter), and drops the generated file at the permalink derived from the frontmatter or file name.
 4. **Output** – HTML is written to `public/`, assets are copied, and JSON summaries land in `public/typophic/` for client-side use.

 ### Theme Resolution